dkstlzu/Unity_Utility/README.md

 *EditPrefab.cs* : Open new scene for edit prefab and save it over to original prefab object
                   - which can handle the problem of editor script effect not applied to prefab because of serialization system of unity (ref from StackOverFlow and modified)

-*EditorInspectorUtility.cs* : Helper Class providing GroupPropertyField used on Editor.OnInspectorGUI()

 \[CustomEditor of [EnumSettalbeMonoBehaviour](/Runtime/EnumSettalbeMonoBehaviour.cs)\]
 :point_right:***EnumSettableEditor.cs* : Implementing dynamic enum type determination**:point_left: